ambientkit/ambient/README.md

   - template engine
   - pages or API endpoints
   - content for HTML head, content, navigation, footer, etc.

-- Plugin manager allows you to:
+A pluginmanager is included that allows you to:
   - Enable/disable a plugin
   - Grant permissions to a plugin
   - Modify the settings for a plugin

+There is a [library of plugins](plugins) that you can use in your apps or you can use to learn how create your own plugins.

 ## Quickstart

-You can follow the [tutorial](cmd/myapp/README.md) to quickly get the application up and running locally.
+You can follow the [tutorial](cmd/myapp/README.md) to quickly get the sample app up and running locally.

 ## Screenshots

-Below are screens of the sample application that you'll see if you follow the tutorial.
+Below are screenshots of the sample app and with links to the plugin to help explain the architecture.

 The terminal shows the [logger plugin](plugin/logruslogger/logruslogger.go) that outputs based on log level.